 - 20.6.1.
-As part of the design process a number of embedded mitigation measures are included within the EMG2 Project to reduce the overall impact of the development.
-The Applicant has committed to constructing and managing the EMG2 Project in accordance with the measures listed in Table 20.6 below to reduce the potential risks of MAD.
-All measures to manage and reduce the risk of significant adverse effects occurring due to the vulnerability of the EMG2 Project to MAD are considered to be embedded mitigation measures for the purposes of the assessment.
-Unless a specific component of the EMG2 Project is identified, the embedded mitigation measures apply to all elements of the EMG2 Project. - 20.6.2.
-Additional design, mitigation and enhancement measures are set out in Appendix 20B: ES Risk Record of this ES (Document DCO 6.20B/MCO 6.20B).
+As part of the design process a number of embedded mitigation measures are included within the Scheme to reduce the overall impact of the development.
+The Applicant has committed to constructing and managing the Scheme in accordance with the measures listed in Table 20.4 to reduce the potential risks of MAD. - 20.6.2.
+Additional design, mitigation and enhancement measures are set out in Appendix 20b: ES Risk Record.
 With the mitigation measures proposed, no monitoring has been identified as necessary.

-Table 20.6 Embedded Mitigation Measures
+Table 20.4 Mitigation Measures